CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     ![Map create panel buffers step 2](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_aoi_panel_buffers_step2.png)

 19. After finishing with the configuration of the analysis, click on "Run SQL analysis".
-You will see we ow have buffers around each panel.
+You will see we that now have buffers around each panel.

     Rename the layer "Panel 500m buffers" and shift above the "Audience index score" layer to give prominence.
 Style as seen below.

     ![Map create panel buffers style](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_aoi_panel_buffers_style.png)

-20. Next we should intersect the panel buffers with h3 layer to generate an average score for each panel buffer.
+20. Next we should intersect the panel buffers with the h3 layer to generate an average score for each panel buffer.

     Click on the three dots on the "Panel 500m buffers" source, and select "Add SQL analysis".
 Select "Intersect and aggregate" and click on Continue.